What Causes High Humidity in a House?

 A Reality Check

 High humidity in a house is often caused by a mix of weather, daily living, and how air moves through the home.
-In many cases, there is no single source, just several small contributors adding up over time.
+In many cases there is no single source of moisture, just several smaller contributors adding up over time.